SAP-samples/teched2023-AD264/exercises/ex3/README.md

 ![Updated customer list](assets/updated-customer.png)

-> Note that we can't test the event roundtrip in the `cds watch --profile sandbox` mode, as the sandbox system of SAP API Business Hub does not support modifications.
+> Note that we can't test the event roundtrip in the `cds watch --profile sandbox` mode, as the sandbox system of _SAP Business Accelerator Hub_ does not support modifications.
 You would need to use a dedicated SAP S/4HANA system here.
 See this [tutorial](https://developers.sap.com/tutorials/btp-app-ext-service-s4hc-register.html) for how to register your own SAP S/4HANA system.

 ## Summary

-In this and the last exercise, you've now learned how to add an integration package.
-You've also seen that quite some application code could be avoided because of it:
+In this and the last exercise, you've learned how to add an integration package.
+You've also seen that quite some application code could be avoided, namely:

 - The BusinessPartner API description for the structure (entities, types etc), as CDS model
 - The BusinessPartner event definitions, as CDS model